 An admin dashboard template is a ready-made, responsive front-end shell — navigation, cards, tables, forms and charts — that you drop your application’s features into.
 Starting from a clean template saves days of UI work and gives small projects a professional look immediately.
+For more ready-to-use dashboards, browse our other admin templates & tools.

 - A responsive Bootstrap layout that works on desktop and mobile